 Small-capitalization and/or midcapitalization company risk.
-Certain Closed-End Funds held by the Corporate High Yield Trust may include securities issued by smallcapitalization and/or mid-capitalization companies.
+The Financials Trust includes and certain Closed-End Funds held by the Corporate High Yield Trust, the Discount Opportunity Trust and the Senior Loan Trust may include securities issued by smallcapitalization and/or mid-capitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
 Small-capitalization and mid-capitalization companies may:

-- Have limited product lines, markets or financial resources: - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
+- Have limited product lines, markets or financial resources:

+- Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
 These technologies may be slow to develop or fail to develop altogether;

 - Have less publicly available information;

 - Lack management depth or experience;

 - Be less liquid;

-- Be more vulnerable to adverse general market or economic developments; and

-- Be dependent upon products that were recently brought to market or key personnel.
+- Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.